unccd/Prais4-reporting-manual/SO1.md

 Parties should also note that if a custom land cover legend is reported in SO1-1, the same custom land cover classes can be used to report information on SO1-2 and SO1-3 indicators as well.

-The total land area declared under table CP-1.T1 drives the calculation of subsequent reporting elements across the SOs, which will be listed as dependent on table SO1-1.T1 in the respective section of this reporting manual.
-However, for reporting indicator SO1-1, the ‘Percent of total country area’ field in reporting table SO1-1.T7 is dependent on the total country area reported in table CP-1.T1.
+The total land area declared under table CP-1.T1 drives the calculation of subsequent reporting elements across the SOs, which will be listed as dependent on table CP-1.T1 in the respective section of this reporting manual.
+For reporting indicator SO1-1, the ‘Percent of total country area’ field in reporting table SO1-1.T7 is dependent on the total country area reported in table CP-1.T1.

 ### 1.1.5.
 Challenges